imehrdadmahdavi/face-recognition/README.md

-## Faces recognition example using PCA's eigenfaces and SVMs
+## Faces recognition using PCA's eigenfaces and SVMs

 ### Description